Dave-DigiMim/Device-Management/README.md

     /usr/bin/xhost local:root

+To set this up yourself, run [xhost-setup](config/xhost-setup).

-To have this run on every boot, find this line in  `/etc/lightdm/lightdm.conf`:
+If you would like to do this manually, you will need to have this run on every boot.
+Find this line in  `/etc/lightdm/lightdm.conf`:

     #display-setup-script=